Academic Master

 Summary

-“Trifles” written in 1916 by Susan Glaspell, comprises of a one-act play that is focused on the house of Mr. and Mrs. Wright.
-The opening scene consisting of five people comprised of two women and three men who are making their way into Wright’s abandoned establishment.
-The place looks deserted, and signs of leftover work are evident, all around.
+“Trifles” written in 1916 by Susan Glaspell, comprises a one-act play that is focused on the house of Mr. and Mrs. Wright.
+The opening scene consists of five people, two women, and three men, making their way into Wright’s abandoned establishment.
+The place looks deserted, and all around signs of leftover work are evident.
 Unwashed dishes and a loaf of bread sit nicely on the counter, near the sink.
-This shows signs of someone being in a rush or got taken unexpectedly.
+This shows signs of someone being in a rush or getting taken unexpectedly.

 “At the rear, the outer door opens, and the SHERIFF comes in followed by the COUNTY ATTORNEY and HALE. […] They are followed by the two women.”